nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        (Using sample data, Alex with salary `4500` and Roy with salary `3600` are listed.)

     1. Test case: `find y/-1` (invalid search terms) <br>
-       Expected: No applicant is listed.
+       Expected: No change to applicant listed.
 Error details shown on result display.

 1. Finding an applicant by a specific prefix with empty parameters